droundy/deft/papers/histogram/sad-referee-response.md

 2. The referee shared that the entropy argument in Section II.D is unclear, and wished for the relationship between entropy and the update factor to be more fully described, as well as the basis for Equation 7.
-**We have added a better description of the relationship between entropy and the update factor and added a paragraph describing the basis of equation 7.**
+**We have added an additional description of the relationship between entropy, ln w, and the update factor immediately after equation 7 to make more clear how the total change in entropy connects with the update factor schedule.**

 **----------------------------------------------------------------------------**

 3. The referee asked for a better choice of line styles to highlight the SAD method in our plots.
-**We have edited the line styles to better highlight the SAD method in our plots.**
+**We found that by thickening the SAD line style and thinning SAMC lines we could make it considerably easier to distinguish between the different methods and to better highlight the SAD method in our plots.**

 **----------------------------------------------------------------------------**